AstraZeneca/runnable/docs/getting_started/what-next.md

 You can read about them in [Concepts](../../concepts/nodes) or see them in action in [Tutorials](../../tutorial/tutorial).

-You can even write [extensions](../../extensions/extensions) to magnus to see a feature that we have not implemted, guide to extensions is provided here.
+You can even write [extensions](../../extensions/extensions) to magnus to see a feature that we have not implemented, guide to extensions is provided here.